cmusv-sc/ArchF2013-Project2-FT/README.md

    - [Edit a sensor](#13)
    - [Edit a device type](#14)
    - [Edit a device](#15)
-   -
-   - The following APIs will, at the current time, reserved for internal usage only.
    - [Delete a sensor type](#16)
    - [Delete a sensor](#17)
    - [Delete a device type](#18)